-Adder Bookkeeping provides secure ‘cloud’ bookkeeping and related services to SME’s in the Worcestershire area.
+Adder Bookkeeping, – based in Pershore, provides secure ‘cloud’ bookkeeping and related services to SME’s in the Worcestershire area.

 After a decade as a sole trader, Helen Bower wanted to transition from being a sole trader to become a fully fledged bookkeeping business.
 “I was inspired by the Institute of Certified Bookkeepers at a conference in London in October 2016,” she explains.